deschler/django-modeltranslation/docs/modeltranslation/installation.rst

 Default: ``(DEFAULT_LANGUAGE,)``

-By default modeltranslation will fallback to the computed value of the ``DEFAULT_LANGUAGE``.
+By default modeltranslation will :ref:`fallback <fallback>` to the computed value of the ``DEFAULT_LANGUAGE``.
 This is either the first language found in the ``LANGUAGES`` setting or the value defined through ``MODELTRANSLATION_DEFAULT_LANGUAGE`` which acts as an override.